Kumamoto Land Price+3.5% YoY ↑ Kumamoto Net Migration+3,840 people Latest Published Land Price2026.03

 Frequently Asked Questions.

-Below is a curated set of questions we hear most often from clients and prospects, grouped into Manufacturer Setup and Real Estate Investment.
+Below is a curated set of questions we hear most often from Taiwanese manufacturers landing in Kumamoto, focused on Manufacturer Setup.
 The content is general guidance and does not constitute legal, tax, or investment advice; case-specific positions are confirmed in writing during consultation.

 01.Setup ProcessHow quickly can a foreign company establish a branch in Kumamoto?
 Is a residence visa required?+